 Areas of Specialization: Cognitive Neuroscience

 Dr. Nikki Honzel is an associate professor of Psychology at Carroll College.
 Dr. Honzel is an expert in electrophysiological recordings and has used this neuroimaging technique to investigate a wide range of topics.
 She completed her undergraduate education at Colgate University in New York and her Ph.D. at the University of Louisville in Kentucky.
 Dr. Honzel spent six years working at the Veterans Affair Medical Center in Northern California investigating cognitive changes in patients with traumatic brain injury as well as patients with post-traumatic stress disorder.
 During this time, Dr. Honzel researched how to identify a neurological biomarker to detect symptom severity in individuals with post-traumatic stress disorder.
 Dr. Honzel also examined neurological changes associated with making risky decisions following severe brain injury.
 Currently, Dr. Honzel is evaluating impulsivity and mental health in undergraduates.
 Recent work includes utilizing specific neuropsychological assessments to compare executive function across a wide range of conditions.
-More about her previous research at Carroll can be found here.
+More about her previous research at Carroll can be found here(link is external).